-"is another Toma series pos-sible?"
-Toma smiles smiles sible?"
-Toma smiles mysteriously, paused, and then answered "There are plans for another tv series; this time a rotating series, similar to Sunday Mystery Movie. asked was policemen in general and police corruption.
+"Is another Toma series pos-sible?"
+Toma smiles sible?"
+Toma smiles mysteriously, paused, and then answered "There are plans for another tv series; this time a rotating series, similar to Sunday

+(Photo by Tony Nalasco.)

+Mystery Movie.

+He was asked about policemen in general and police corruption.
 Police corruption is over emphasized.
-Joseph Wambaugh has (Continued on page 14) Radio blasts from the past Staff Writer America's nostalgia craze has brought us clothes of the 20's, movies of the 40's, songs of the 50's, and now...radio of the 30's!
-A week ago I came across a dis-play of eight-track tapes in a local record shop.
+Joseph Wambaugh has (Continued on page 14) Radio blasts from the past America's nostalgia craze has brought us clothes of the 20's, movies of the 40's, songs of the 50's, and now ... radio of the 30's!
+A week ago I came across a display of eight-track tapes in a local record shop.
 The display caught my eye and, on further inspec-tion, I was suprised to see names from the past flashing in front of me.
-Gang Busters, Fred All, The Shadow, Amos n' Andy, Ma Perkins, the Green Hornet, and Inner Sanctum, were there at my fingertips; not to tuned in on a vintage radio set, but to be nudged into a tape deck.
+Gang Busters, Fred All, The Shadow, Amos n' Andy, Ma Per-kins, the Green Hornet, and Inner Sanctum, were there at my fingertips; not to tuned in on a vintage radio set, but to be nudged into a tape deck.
 The Electric Memory Co. has marketed these "old time radio shows form the "golden age of radio.
-The programs are authentic transcriptions of broadcasts include the original musical score, commercials and station identifications, which give you the feeling that you've fallen into a time warp.
-The original shows could not have sounded as good as these tapes when they went over home made crystal sets 20 to 40 years ago.
-Every sound effect 40 years ago, Every sound eneu-and organ note is crystal clear thanks to the miracles of modern sound engineering.
+The programs are authentic transcriptions of broadcasts the original include score, commercials and station identifications, which give you the feeling that you've fallen into a time warp.
+The original shows could not have sounded as good ese tapes when they went over home made crystal sets 20 to 40 years ago.
+Every sound effect and organ note is crystal clear thanks to the miracles of modern sound engineering.
 These tapes are just the latest part of the resurgence of vintage radio.
-Some FM stations carry original golden age radio show while others broadcast newly produced radio dramas in the old style formats.
-WRVR broadcasts the Lone Ranger, Fibber McGee and Moily, the Green Hornet, Gang Busters, and the Shadow, at 7:30 pm every weeknight.
+FM stations carry original golden age radio show while others broadcast newly others broadcast newly produced radio dramas in the old style formats.
+WRVR broadcasts the Lone Ranger, Fibber McGee and Molly, the Green Hornet, Gang Busters, and the Shadow, at 7:30 pm every week-night.
 These old shows are intact and use the original comercial interruptions that went along with the programs in the 40's.
 The CBS Suspense Theater is carried by WOR at 7:00 pm on week nights and 5:00 pm on Saturday.
 The show is a remake of the popular golden age program but uses Cadillac and condominum advertisements instead of the original commercials.
-These Was A Communist For the FB!...'
+These broadcasts have listening audiences composed of people who remember the original listening Was A Communist For the FBI..."
 Why has this newly found popularity surfaced now?
 May be its in the nature of radio itself.
-Radio dramas are primarily a selfparticipatory form of enter-tainment.
-Perhaps we are tur-ning away form a medium that ning away form a medium that entertains anyone, who's its in front of it and rediscovering the enjoyment of creating, with the help of a sound track, your own entertainment in your mind.
-Tupe in a 'radio or click, in a tape and listento Mr. Raymond open that squeaking door, the buzz of the Gree Hornet's sting, and a hearty hi-ho Silver, away; as you return with us now back into radio, the theater of the mind.
+Radio dramas are primarily a self-participatory form of enter-tainment, Perhaps we are turning away form a medium that entertains anyone who sits in front of it and rediscovering the enjoyment of creating, with the help of a sound track, your own entertainment in your mind.
+Tune in a radio or click in a tape and listento Mr. Raymond open that squeaking door, buzz of the Gree Hornet's sting, and a hearty hi-ho Silver, away; as you return with us now back into radio, the theater of the mind.